medindex-ltd/www-info-site/README.md

 ## 📦 Live deployment

-The site is served via [Cloudflare Pages](https://pages.cloudflare.com/), and integrated with this repository; changes to the `live` branch are automaically deployed to <https://medindex.co.uk>
+The site is served via [Cloudflare Pages](https://pages.cloudflare.com/), and integrated with this repository; changes to the `live` branch are automatically deployed to <https://medindex.co.uk>

 💡 Changes to the live branch must be made via merging a pull request, not direct commits.
 PRs must be approved before they can be merged.